philgyford/col-scraper/README.md

     python ./scrape_members.py --id=292

+## Creating a SQLite database

+Assuming all the JSON files are present, you can create an SQLite database by running this command, passing in the name of the database file to create:

+    python convert_json_to_sqlite.py register.db

+You should be able to run it multiple times without things breaking...

 ## The JSON files

 There are three files listing members, wards and committees, and then a single file for each member.